ponylang/ponylang-website/CONTRIBUTING.md

 ## Hugo

-The Pony website is generated using [Hugo]: a static website generator.
-If you are making larger changes to the site, you will need to install Hugo locally to verify your changes are working.
+The Pony website is generated using [`mkdocs`]: a static website generator.
+If you are making larger changes to the site, you will need to install `mkdocs` locally to verify your changes are working.

-Because the site is deploying using a remote server, you should make sure you are developing using whatever version the deploy server is currently running.
-The site is currently built for production deploy using v0.24.1.

 ## Ponylang.io hosting